William Hall (publisher): Life

 Little is known of his early life.
 He was born in London, the son of John Hall and his wife, Elizabeth.
 His brother Spencer Hall became librarian of the Athenaeum Club.
-With Edward Chapman (1804-1880) he founded a bookselling and publishing business at 186 Strand, London in 1830, having bought out a small journal called Chat Of The Week.
-According to Robert L. Patten by 1835 they were publishing illustrated fiction and magazines issued weekly or monthly.
+With Edward Chapman (1804–1880) he founded a bookselling and publishing business at 186 Strand, London, in 1830, having bought out a small journal called Chat Of The Week.
+According to Robert L. Patten, by 1835 they were publishing illustrated fiction and magazines issued weekly or monthly.
 Chapman is thought to have had the literary skills to be able to spot a saleable book while Hall had the business acumen to sell it.

-In 1835 Chapman and Hall published Squib Annual of Poetry, Politics, and Personalities by the illustrator Robert Seymour.
+In 1835, Chapman and Hall published Squib Annual of Poetry, Politics, and Personalities by the illustrator Robert Seymour.
 In 1836 Seymour proposed to William Hall that Chapman & Hall should publish a series of sporting illustrations by Seymour with short written sketches linking them together in some way.
-Further he developed the idea of a 'Nimrod Club' of sporting people having adventures as the framework for the sketches and illustrations.
+Further he developed the idea of a "Nimrod Club" of sporting people having adventures as the framework for the sketches and illustrations.
 Chapman agreed that the work should be issued in monthly parts, with descriptive text by Charles Dickens.
 However, Dickens, then only 22, was not the first choice as writer.
 Charled Whitehead, the senior editor in the publishing house, did not have time to complete the work so recommended Dickens on the basis of his recently published and successful Sketches by Boz, also in a monthly periodical format.
 Eventually, this became The Pickwick Papers, and concerned the adventures of Samuel Pickwick and his friends.
 Following the suicide of Robert Seymour, Dickens suggested to William Hall that Hablot Knight Browne should be the new illustrator.
-In May 1837 The Pickwick Papers sold over 20,000 copies and Hall sent Dickens a cheque for £500 as a bonus above the agreed payment.
-By the end of its monthly publications Pickwick was selling over 40,000 copies a month and Dickens received a further £2,000 bonus with Chapman & Hall making about £14,000 from the publication.
+In May 1837, The Pickwick Papers sold more than 20,000 copies and Hall sent Dickens a cheque for £500 as a bonus above the agreed payment.
+By the end of its monthly publications, Pickwick was selling over 40,000 copies a month and Dickens received a further £2,000 bonus with Chapman & Hall making about £14,000 from the publication.